ciur/papermerge/README.md

     $ ./run_tests.sh  --parallel

-On Dell-XPS latop with 12-core i7 CPU it takes about 6 seconds to run all 243 unit tests in parallel; without ``--parallel`` argument on same CPU it takes aprox.
-18 seconds to run them.
+On Dell-XPS laptop with 12-core i7 CPU it takes about 5 seconds to run all 244 unit tests in parallel; without ``--parallel`` argument on same CPU it takes approximately 17 seconds to run them.

 ### Commercial Support